caltechlibrary/t2t3_dataset_web_apps/presentation1.md

 GOAL: A simple web application that lets us curate a list of recipes.

-We're going start from the backend and spend most of our time on the front end.
+We're going start from the back end and spend most of our time on the front end.

 # Part 1.1: What are the parts of our application?